Kingston upon Thames: Local government

 In 1965, Greater London was created and the old municipal borough was abolished.
 Its former area was merged with that of the Municipal Borough of Surbiton and the Municipal Borough of Malden and Coombe, to form the London Borough of Kingston upon Thames.
 At the request of Kingston upon Thames London Borough Council another royal charter was granted by Queen Elizabeth II entitling it to continue using the title "Royal Borough of Kingston upon Thames" for the new borough.

+By 1839 it contained these chapelries, curacies or ecclesiastical parishes which eventually became civil parishes in their own right: